Clarence Seedorf in Brazil: A perfect swansong in his football utopia

-Throughout all his time in Rio, Seedorf’s contract included a clause which stipulated he would be able to return to Milan should he receive an offer to coach the Italian giants.
+Throughout all his time in Rio, Seedorf’s contract included a clause that stipulated he would be able to return to Milan should he receive an offer to coach the Italian giants.

 A month after the conclusion of the Campeonato Brasileiro, Allegri was sacked by the Rossoneri, and the call was made to one of their finest ever players.

 Announcing the end of his playing career, Seedorf told a press conference: “I’m retiring with tranquillity.
 Brazil welcomed me with open arms.
 I’ll never forget that.”

 It seems a shame that Seedorf never got to help Botafogo in the Copa Libertadores, but in another sense, this was a fitting end.
 He had completed his objective of returning the club to the stage which it had yearned for almost two decades.